Skip to main content

 _10

-The documentation will be available at localhost:3000 and all the files are located in the /docs folder.
+The documentation is available at localhost:3000.
+The Markdown content files are located in the langflow/docs/docs folder.

 1. Optional: Run yarn build to build the site locally and ensure there are no broken links.